Lopez pitches 7 innings, Marlins win 4-3 over Pirates

+MIAMI (AP) — For the second straight game Pittsburgh jumped on Miami, this time though the Marlins’ answered and Pablo Lopez and his teammates were able to lock down the Pirates the rest of the way.

-MIAMI (AP) — Pablo Lopez pitched seven strong innings and allowed three runs to help the Miami Marlins beat the Pittsburgh Pirates 4-3 on Saturday night.
+Lopez pitched seven strong innings and allowed three runs to help the Miami Marlins beat the Pittsburgh Pirates 4-3 on Saturday night.

-Garrett Cooper and Harold Ramirez each had three hits for the Marlins while Starlin Castro knocked in the go-ahead run in the fifth.
+The Pirates, who have lost eight of nine, built a 3-0 lead in the fourth and the Marlins responded with three in the bottom half.

 Lopez (5-5) gave up seven hits and one walk.
 He struck out four.
 He is 2-0 with a 1.80 ERA over his last four starts.